CENTRIC-WP4/DCI-Learning/README.md

 Encoded DCI message is a 2D array with a shape of (number of TTIs, encoded DCI length)

 ### Folders
-* **pdcch**: following the 5GNR standards, a DCI message in this code repository is encoded by the steps of
+* **pdcch**: following 5GNR standards, the encoding of a DCI message in this repository consists in the following steps:
   * CRC attachment
-  * CRC scramling
+  * CRC scrambling
   * Interleaving
   * Polar encoding
   * Rate matching